Jury picked for Michigan Gov. Whitmer kidnap plot trial

 The pool of prospective jurors was drawn from a 22-county slice of western and northern Michigan, extending from just below the Grand Rapids metro area to the tip of the Lower Peninsula.
 The region is largely rural and leans Republican, although Democrats recently have gained in Grand Rapids — the state’s second-largest city — and surrounding Kent County, which backed Whitmer in 2018.
 She carried only two of the other counties.

 Whitmer, who is seeking reelection this year, rarely talks publicly about the case and isn't expected to attend the trial.
-After charges were filed in 2020, just weeks before the fall election, she accused Trump of "giving comfort" to antigovernment extremists with his rhetoric.

-“The plots and threats against me, no matter how disturbing, could not deter me from doing everything I could to save as many lives as possible by listening to medical and health experts,” Whitmer said last summer, referring to COVID-19.
+She has blamed Trump for stoking mistrust and fomenting anger over coronavirus restrictions and refusing to condemn hate groups and right-wing extremists like those charged in the plot.
+She has said he was also complicit in the deadly Jan.
+6 Capitol insurrection.

 Separately, authorities in state court are prosecuting eight men who are accused of aiding the group.